Best Used Estate Cars Under £10k in 2025

 by Al Suttie

 An estate car offers space and versatility without the bulk of an SUV or MPV body.
-The best have huge boots and can swallow heaps of cargo leaving plenty of room for passengers.
+The best cars in this class have huge boots and can swallow heaps of cargo leaving plenty of room for passengers.

 There are plenty of examples to choose from at our budget of less than £10,000, many of which are stylish, too.
 You’ll also find lots of practical technology in these cars, such as electrically opening tailgates, under-floor storage, and rear seats that fold at the touch of a button.
-Here’s our pick of the best.
+Read on for our pick of the best.

 Most 6 Tourers come with Mazda’s refined 148bhp 2.2-litre turbodiesel engine and slick six-speed manual gearbox.
 For an even more laid-back drive, the more potent 173bhp diesel with automatic transmission is also an option.